 Before moving to North County, San Diego, singer-songwriter Spud Davenport drummed for various L.A. and San Francisco bands such as Toymuzic.
 After adding guitar and keyboard to his talents, he penned the tune "Overnite," which was included in the Brat Pack movie Class.

 “I was writing songs long before I learned the drums,” says Davenport.
 “I briefly tried to learn the accordion, and I still struggle sometimes with guitar.
 Damn sausage fingers.”

 “While a lot of my heroes are British, I must send out big props to our great American songwriters and composers — my heroes — such as Paul Simon, Tom Waits, Johnny Cash, Randy Newman, John Hiatt, Warren Zevon, Steve Earle, and Frank Zappa, all of whom are odd and oddly present in my music, somehow.”

 Davenport's album Green was released in 2007.
-In addition to his solo work, Davenport slaps silly his vintage Gretsch drum kit for the Shamey Jays, alongside Dave Howard, Jerry Rig, and Matt Silvia, as well as performing with the Messy Necessities.
+In addition to his solo work, Davenport has also manned his vintage Gretsch drum kit for the Shamey Jays, alongside Dave Howard, Jerry Rig, and Matt Silvia, as well as performing with the Messy Necessities.